patrick-kidger/signatory/README.rst

 where ``<SIGNATORY_VERSION>`` is the version of Signatory you would like to download (the most recent version is 1.1.4) and ``<TORCH_VERSION>`` is the version of PyTorch you are using.

+    For example, if you are using PyTorch 1.3.0 and want Signatory 1.1.4, then you should run:

+    .. oode-block:: bash

+        pip install signatory==1.1.4-torch1.3.0

 Then just ``import signatory`` inside Python.

-    For example, if you are using PyTorch 1.2.0 and want Signatory 1.1.4, then you should run ``pip install signatory==1.1.4-torch1.2.0``.

     Take care **not** to run ``pip install signatory``, as this will likely download the wrong version.
 This care is needed due to a `limitation of PyTorch <https://github.com/pytorch/pytorch/issues/28754>`__.